raphiniert-com/homepage/content/project/christbert/index.md

 ## Building a Medical German Language Model Against the Odds

-ChristBERT was developed as part of my Master’s thesis and focuses on domain-specific German clinical language modeling.
+ChristBERT was developed as part of Henry He's Master's thesis that I supervised and focuses on domain-specific German clinical language modeling.
 The project investigated two complementary strategies: continued pre-training on top of GottBERT/GeistBERT, and training from scratch using both a general-purpose RoBERTa tokenizer and a specialized medical vocabulary.
 This enabled a systematic comparison between general, domain-adapted, and fully specialized pre-training pipelines for German medical NLP.

 During the early conceptual phase, the supervision structure of the thesis changed, and the project was reassigned to a new advisor, who later became the supervisor of my doctoral work.
 ChristBERT was trained using a combination of compute resources: through an existing project partnership, parts of the full pre-training were executed on the Augsburg compute cluster, while downstream evaluations, and parts of the translation workflows ran on privately built GPU hardware in my basement.